-When we first signed up for an account and set up our WordPress site, the uptime results we saw were pretty below average.
-(For example, the last years month April saw an uptime of only 99.03%, which translates into almost 7 full hours of downtime in a single month!)
+When we first signed up for an account and set up our WordPress site, the uptime results we saw were below average.
+(For example, 2017 years month April saw an uptime of only 99.03%, which translates into almost 7 full hours of downtime in a single month!)

-However, over the past eight months, JustHost’s uptime came in at an average of 99.98%, which is better than the industry average of 99.94%, not bad.
+Over the past sixteen months, JustHost’s uptime came in at an average of 99.98%, which is better than the industry average of 99.94% – not bad at all!

-It seems like they’ve straightened things out since the beginning, and have consistently provided above industry average uptime for the last months.
+It seems that they’ve straightened things out since the beginning, and have consistently provided above industry average uptime for the last year.